Hannalysis/Coding-Chronicles/README.md

 --- July 14th ---
 2025-07-14

-Today I thought to return to my Associate Data Engineer in SQL course in Datacamp, and continue the Intermediate SQL course.
+Today I thought to return to my Associate Data Engineer in SQL career track in Datacamp, and continue the Intermediate SQL course.

 I managed to complete the last two chapters, which focused on filtering and aggregating, sorting and grouping.
 This was also the first time I was introduced to the HAVING keyword, which is utilised for filtering grouped records.
 It was also interesting as I realised you cannot utilise aliases on this query type, and are only effective on ORDER BY filters.
 I also learnt the differences of written code of SQL and the order of execution for these additional keywords that were covered in this course.